10 Warning Signs Your Partner’s Criticism Is Poisoning You

 • Make “I” statements.
 When communicating hurt or frustration, use “I feel…” statements rather than accusations like “You always…” This reduces defensiveness and models vulnerable, constructive communication.

-• Establish self-care routines.
+• Create self-care routines.
 Criticism takes a psychological toll over time, and self-care plays a key role in resilience.
 Make time for exercise, supportive friends, enjoyable hobbies, and relaxation.
 Seek counseling if needed.

 • Set firm boundaries.
 Clarify which behaviors feel acceptable vs hurtful, and stick to those stances during conflicts.
 Make clear you’ll disengage from interactions that become abusive rather than retaliating.